VishalB210/Carisurg_MedTech_Pathways_Portfolio/README.md

 The Week 0 work includes cleaning gender and pulse data, creating clinical visualizations, explaining the clinical importance of vital signs, and designing a digital triage workflow.

 The Week 1 and Week 2 submissions develop a research proposal on AI-assisted emergency department triage in resource-constrained settings.

+The Week 3 submission expands the proposal by adding emergency department workflow mapping, AI plug-in points, workflow constraints, stakeholder analysis, a pilot evaluation plan, and an implementation timeline.

+The Week 4 submission adds ethics, safety, and risk awareness through a risk register, AI harm/near-miss case study, and risk analysis section focused on safe healthcare AI deployment.

 ---